intel/iot-js-api/api/ocf/client.md

 <a name="delete"></a>
 ##### 4.4.
 The `delete(resourceId)` method
 - Deletes a resource from the network by sending a request to the device specified in `resourceId.deviceId`.
-The device's [`delete`](./server.md/#ondelete) event handler takes care of deleting the resource and reporting success or error.
+The device's [`delete`](./server.md/#ondelete) event handler takes care of deleting (unregistering) the resource and reporting success or error.
 - Returns: a [`Promise`](./README.md/#promise) object.
 - The `resourceId` argument is a [ResourceId](#resourceid) object that contains a device UUID and a resource path that identifies the resource to be deleted.